MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 track4_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/507/track4.mp3'
 track7_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/507/track7.mp3'
 track7_title: Rainbow Kitten Surprise - Polite Company
+description: >-
+  With lots of love, this morning we welcome Soren Song to MailTape.
+Based in Woodstock, NY, their work is tinged with striking emotional conviction and deeply perceptive lyricism.
+It's a true joy to welcome them for a collection of tracks to start your Sunday.
 ---
 <p id="introduction"> With lots of love, this morning we welcome Soren Song to MailTape.
 Based in Woodstock, NY, their work is tinged with striking emotional conviction and deeply perceptive lyricism.
 It's a true joy to welcome them for a collection of tracks to start your Sunday.
   <br><br>